PhotoPay/photopay-android/README.md

 # <a name="archConsider"></a> Processor architecture considerations

-_PhotoPay_ is distributed with both ARMv7, ARM64, x86 and x86_64 native library binaries.
+_PhotoPay_ is distributed with ARMv7, ARM64, x86 and x86_64 native library binaries.

 ARMv7 architecture gives the ability to take advantage of hardware accelerated floating point operations and SIMD processing with [NEON](http://www.arm.com/products/processors/technologies/neon.php).
 This gives _PhotoPay_ a huge performance boost on devices that have ARMv7 processors.
 Most new devices (all since 2012.) have ARMv7 processor so it makes little sense not to take advantage of performance boosts that those processors can give.
 Also note that some devices with ARMv7 processors do not support NEON instruction sets, most popular being those based on [NVIDIA Tegra 2](https://en.wikipedia.org/wiki/Tegra#Tegra_2).
 Since these devices are old by today's standard, _PhotoPay_ does not support them.
 For the same reason, _PhotoPay_ does not support devices with ARMv5 (`armeabi`) architecture.